-(The Center Square) – Pennsylvania State Police said this week that road rage shootings on Philadelphia interstates may increase six-fold by the end of the year, compared to 2020.
+(The Center Square) — Pennsylvania State Police said this week that Philadelphia interstate shootings may increase six-fold by the end of the year, compared to 2020.

 In that year, troopers responded to four incidents.
-In 2021, six more shootings unfolded, followed by 20 in 2022.
-Five months into 2023 and state police have already reported another 10 incidents.
+In 2021, six more shootings unfolded, followed by twenty in 2022.
+Five months into 2023 and state police have already reported another ten incidents.

-That means, the agency said, road rage shootings are on track to outpace 2022 by another 20 percent.
+That means, the agency said, road rage shootings are on track to outpace 2022 by another twenty percent.

 “It can take weeks, months, or even years to bring these perpetrators to justice, but rest assured our investigators continue to work diligently to find those responsible,” said Pennsylvania State Police Captain Gerard McShea, Commander of Troop K, Philadelphia.
 “We remind the public to be vigilant behind the wheel and to report any suspicious activity.”